18F/eng-hiring/_guide/_pages/phone-screens.md

 Give the candidate space to tell their story, so we can hear how they view themselves and where they are heading in their career.

-- "Tell me your professional story."
+- "I’ve had the opportunity to take a look at your resume, but I’d love to hear in your own words a brief version of your professional story."
   - "Tell me about a few of your recent projects."
-- "What got you interested in 18F?"
 - "What are you looking for in your next ideal role, and what things are most important for you?"
+- "What got you interested in TTS?"

 ### Describe the role and ask for their experience